Make time to support yourself this winter

 How the winter season influences the kidneys and bladder

-One way to nourish yourself this winter is to practice the art of yangsheng.
+One way to support yourself this winter is to practice the art of yangsheng.
 Yangsheng is the ancient Chinese art of nourishing life.
 It is a practice of self-cultivation or self-care.
 In the Chinese culture, yangsheng is crucial to overall health and longevity.
 You can read all about how to practice yangsheng in my blog “Learn the ancient Chinese art of yangsheng – nourishing life“.

 You might also consider practicing the relaxation response.
 Dr Herbert Benson, a pioneer in mind / body medicine, created the relaxation response term and practice.
 The relaxation response counters the fight-or-flight stress response.
 It works by slowing down the rate of breathing, reducing blood pressure, and relaxing muscles.
 It is a great way to nurture yourself this winter.
 Learn how to practice in my blog “Healing yourself with the relaxation response“.

-A very luxurious feeling, yet surprisingly inexpensive, option to nourish yourself is with hydrosols.
+A very luxurious feeling, and surprisingly inexpensive, option to nourish yourself is with hydrosols.
 Hydrosols are aromatic floral waters.
 They nourish your skin by delivering a fine mist of therapeutic plant essence to your skin.
 You can read all about hydrosols in my blog Nourish your skin with hydrosols.

-Want to talk about how acupuncture and Chinese medicine can help you nourish yourself this winter?
+Want to talk about how acupuncture and Chinese medicine can help you support yourself this winter?
 I’d love to hear from you.
 Reach out and email me through our website or call or text 910-622-4269.